MPAS Admission Requirements*

 - Discernment into the profession such as health care experience/patient contact

 - All applicants must meet the Technical Standards

 - All applicants must be a US citizen or legal resident

-- Preference for other relevant science coursework earning a C or better
+- Relevant and rigorous science coursework earning a B or better

 Additional information can be found on our Frequently Asked Questions page.

 Applications will be reviewed by the MPAS Program Admission Committee.
 A recommendation may be made to the College of Health Professions Dean for conditional admission.
 Up to 10 seats may be reserved for direct admissions/articulating applicants.

 Transfer of Credit Policy

 The MPAS program at Trine University does not accept transfer students/ credits into the Direct Admissions or Graduate Program.
 The MPAS graduate program does not permit credit by examination, nor does it award advanced placement.